Model-Guided Synthesis of Inductive Lemmas for FOL with Least Fixpoints: Introduction

+The novel automation of FO+\textit{lfp} reasoning that we propose is a counterexample-guided synthesis of inductive lemmas utilizing \emph{complete} procedures for pure first-order (FO) reasoning.
+Our framework requires the FO reasoning procedure to be able to compute counterexample models.
+The technique we present can be parameterized over any FO reasoning engine able to provide counterexamples for provability.
+In this paper, we use a particular technique called \emph{natural proofs} that are based on systematic quantifier instantiation~\cite{loding18} and that is able to provide such counterexamples.

-In this paper, we are primarily interested in complete reasoning for FOL using systematic quantifier instantiation~\cite{madhusudan12, pek14, qiu13, suter10, loding18}.
-Given a theorem $\alpha$ to prove valid, we take its negation, Skolemize it to get a universally quantified formula, and then instantiate universally quantified variables using a finite set of terms, systematically.
-Each such instantiation results in a \emph{quantifier-free} formula which admits decidable satisfiability, and it is guaranteed that if $\alpha$ is valid, there will be some instantiation of terms that results in an unsatisfiable formula.
+\commentout{ Pure first-order logics (even with a finite or computable set of axiomatizations) admit complete proof systems (by G\"odel's completeness theorems~\cite{enderton}), and validity of formulas is recursively enumerable (though undecidable).
+However, not all complete algorithmic procedures for first-order reasoning can return counterexamples.
+In this paper, we are primarily interested in extending a particular complete reasoning technique for FOL based on systematic quantifier instantiation followed by SMT reasoning of the resulting quantifier-free formulas~(this was developed in the context of \emph{natural proofs}; see \cite{madhusudan12,pek14,qiu13,suter10,loding18}.
+Given a theorem $\alpha$ in FO to prove valid, we take its negation, Skolemize it to get a universally quantified formula, and then instantiate universally quantified variables using a finite set of terms, systematically.
+Each such instantiation results in a \emph{quantifier-free} formula which admits decidable satisfiability, and it is guaranteed that if $\alpha$ is valid, there will be some instantiation of terms that results in an unsatisfiable formula for the negation of $\alpha$.

-Recent work on \emph{natural proof techniques} show essentially that \emph{formula based} quantifier instantiation, where we instantiate universally quantified variables using only terms that appear in instantiated formula, iteratively, followed by quantifier-free reasoning, also results in a complete procedure~\cite{loding18}.
-This completeness result was also extended to certain first-order logics with background sorts that are constrained by theories such as arithmetic and sets (more generally to background sorts that admit decidable quantifier-free validity; we will return to this setting later in this section).
+Recent work shows that systematic quantifier instantiation (SQI) (and even a more economic instantiation called formula-based quantifier instantiation) is a complete procedure for FOL in a multisorted universe where formulas are restricted to quantify only over an uninterpreted foreground sort, but equipped with background sorts that are constrained by theories such as arithmetic and sets~\cite{loding18} that support quantifier-free decision procedures (in particular SMT solvers).
+In this paper, we use a particular technique based on systematic quantifier instantiation~\cite{loding18} that has the ability to provide counterexamples for non-provability.
+However, our technique can be understood parameterized over any such FO reasoning engine that is able to provide counterexamples.
+In this paper, we use a particular technique based on systematic quantifier instantiation~\cite{loding18} that has the ability to provide counterexamples for non-provability.
+However, our technique can be understood parameterized over any such FO reasoning engine that is able to provide counterexamples.

+A salient of this approach is that for any particular instantiation, when the negation of the theorem is satisfiable, the SMT solver produces a concrete counterexample witnessing the failure of proving the theorem with respect to this instantiation.
+Note that these counterexamples do not show the sentence to be invalid, but only witness failure of the proof using this particular instantiation. }